getsentry/sentry-java/docs/modules/log4j.rst

             MDC.put("extra_key", "extra_value");
             // NDC extras are sent under 'log4J-NDC' NDC.push("Extra_details");
-            // This adds a message with extras to the logs logger.error("This is a test");
+            // This sends an event with extra data to Sentry logger.error("This is a test");
         }